aitorzaldua/scotchwhiskyauctions/smartcontract/README.md

 ## DAO Members Categories:

 1.- Admin: The deployer.
-Neccesary to start the DAO
+Neccesary to start the DAO.

 2.- Founding Member: First members with privileges till there is enough members.
 The board to aprove new members.